X2 (video game)

-X2 is an arcade-style side-scrolling shoot 'em up released during the Team17-Ocean collaboration era of video games that created the Worms series.
-It is the sequel to the Amiga shooter Project-X. Unlike its predecessor, this game was a console exclusive.
+X2 is an arcade-style side-scrolling shoot 'em up developed by Ocean Software and published by Team17 in Europe in 1996 and by Capcom in Japan in 1997 for the PlayStation.
+Released during the Team17-Ocean collaboration era of video games that created the Worms series, it is the sequel to the Amiga shooter Project-X. Unlike its predecessor, this game was a console exclusive.
 Acclaim Entertainment was slated to publish the game in North America, but it was never released in that region.
 A Sega Saturn version of the game was scrapped during development, at least in part due to Acclaim (who would have published it in North America, as with the PlayStation version) withdrawing support for the Saturn.

 Retired pilot Commander Miner is called out of retirement as he is one of the best and last remaining pilots qualified to take the fight to the invading aliens.

 Unlike most shoot 'em ups, X2 allows the player to keep the power-ups they have acquired when they lose a life.